garychou/presentfuture/content/03-how.md

 # Let's work together.

-We work with public, philanthropic, and private funders and investors to shape funding approaches that make this possible.
+We work with public, philanthropic, and private funders and investors to design funding strategies that shift incentives and unlock progress.

 We help them:

-- Focus on what matters in a noisy landscape
+- Focus their limited time and attention on the most catalytic opportunities
-- Shape funding strategies that support experimentation and learning
+- Understand their unique leverage—and design strategies that put it to work
-- Design programs that enable long-term resilience
+- Accelerate what works—and learn from what doesn’t